insect-autonomy/insect-autonomy.github.io/src/content/pages/cfp.md

 Recent progress in robotics, perception, learning, control, and embedded AI has enabled increasingly small and agile robotic systems.
 However, achieving reliable autonomy at insect scale remains fundamentally constrained by limited sensing, computation, power, actuation, and packaging.
 Insects and other small animals demonstrate robust autonomous behaviors such as stabilization, navigation, exploration, escape, and recovery in cluttered and uncertain environments.
 Translating these principles into engineered systems requires new methods that tightly couple algorithms, mechanics, sensing, control, and hardware.

 This workshop will bring together researchers working on insect-scale robotics, bio-inspired autonomy, resource-aware perception and learning, control under severe constraints, embodied intelligence, and low-power/edge AI.
 The goal is to identify the key technical bottlenecks, evaluation practices, and near-term milestones needed to advance reliable autonomy in resource-limited robotic systems.
 The accepted proposal frames the workshop around three technical sessions: resource-aware perception and learning, mechanics/actuation/design with control, and on-board compute, edge AI hardware, and deployment.
-The workshop will include invited talks, contributed presentations, posters/demos, moderated discussions, and a panel on benchmarks, evaluation practices, and autonomy targets for insect-scale systems.
+The workshop will include invited talks, contributed presentations, posters, moderated discussions, and a panel on benchmarks, evaluation practices, and autonomy targets for insect-scale systems.

 ---